uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/device_api/device-routines.rst

 Random Number Generators Device Routines
 ========================================

-The main purpose of Device routines is to make them callable from your DPC++ kernels; however, there are no limitations to be called from the Host.
+The main purpose of Device routines is to make them callable from your SYCL kernels; however, there are no limitations to be called from the Host.
 For example:

 .. code-block::